AmeyaSalvi/AS-TellingStories/FinalProject-Part3.md

 ###  Number 2: Defining certain metrics used in my visuals:
 **I defined and explained the different metrics sued in my visuals for simplicity (Eg. polarity and sensationalism).**

-###  Number 3: Creating/choosing better charts for represenatations:
+###  Number 3: Creating/choosing better charts for representations:
 Here, as seen I switched from bar chart to the pie chart to create a more concise representation of the category distribution.

 ## From Barchart to Piechart